Skip to content

 Feature Tron (TRC-20) Ethereum (ERC-20)

-DeFi Integration Limited Extensive (Uniswap, Aave, etc.)
+DeFi integration Growing but limited Extensive (Uniswap, Aave, etc.)

-Security Reliable, less decentralized High, battle-tested
+Security model DPoS, fast, less decentralized Highly decentralized, battle-tested

 Best for DeFi and trading